TinyHedgehogArmy/TinyHedgehogArmy.github.io/Workingnotes.md

 - [x] Investigate firebase as an option (weak queries, which is the only reason I need a database in the first place)
 - [ ] Actually code in PHP/mySQL
 - [ ] Make sure that people can come back to their answers!
 Either by creating an account (hard) or giving each results page a unique URL (slightly less hard?)

+##MySQL database
+- Use a temp table for the different sorts instead of querying the database multiple times
+- Use BIT type for the 1,0 columns
+- Index all the fields to be searched
+- Use 'Enum' for the size field

 #Design stuff